reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 ```

 When we put it all these combinators together in a `transfer` function it looks
-more complex than our earlier `request` function, but that's only because there
+more complex than our earlier `request` function.
+That's only because there
 are more variants and my choice to use anonymous struct variants instead of
 tuple structs means there's no easy constructor, so we map over a closure.
 Otherwise the idea is the same as before.